sayan-hi/zkp-credential-framework/docs/architecture.md

 ---

-## Limitations
+## Limitations (WHAT ZKP DOES NOT SOLVE  (requires system design beyond ZKP))

 ZKP does NOT inherently solve:

-- Verifier misuse of valid outputs
+- Does NOT prevent verifier from acting on the result (e.g., denying a loan) - requires policy/law.
-- Incorrect attribute issuance by issuer
+- Does NOT guarantee issuer signed correct attributes - requires trust in issuer.
-- Network-level metadata leakage
+- Does NOT prevent metadata leakage (IP address, timing) - requires network-layer anonymity (Tor, mixnets).

 These require **policy, governance, and network-layer solutions**